1939 Madrid Victory Parade: The Parade

 General Saliquet initially led the parade before joining the rest of the authorities on the platform.
-Following him were the troops of the Italian Corpo di Truppe Volontarie, commanded by General Gambara.
+Following him were the troops of the Italian Corpo Truppe Volontarie, commanded by General Gambara.
 This contingent included a band of Carabinieri, a squad of Blackshirts performing a Roman salute with daggers raised, and mechanized and cavalry units.
 The Falangist militias, including the requetés who carried large crucifixes, as well as troops from the Legion, Moroccan mercenaries, and a unit of Andalusian gentlemen on horseback, also participated.
 Generals García Valiño and Solchaga led their respective troops.
 All units displayed the battle-worn banners they had carried during the war.

 The parade concluded with the Portuguese Viriatos and the German Condor Legion, under the command of General Wolfram von Richthofen.
 The parade lasted approximately five hours and involved significant economic expenditure, including 115 infantry units, 200 artillery batteries, 25 anti-tank guns, 20 anti-aircraft batteries, 27 cavalry squadrons, two anti-aircraft machine gun companies, 150 battle tanks, 500 motorcycles, and 3,000 cars and trucks.
 If arranged linearly, these forces would have extended over 25 kilometers.
 General Varela was positioned to the right of Franco, with Saliquet to the left.
 Additionally, a squadron of 62 biplanes participated, forming the words "Viva Franco" in the sky, alongside another airplane that wrote the Generalissimo's name with smoke.
 Despite rain falling around midday for about an hour, the parade continued without interruption.

 After the parade, a banquet was held at the Palacio Real.
 Later, General Francisco Franco delivered a radio address to the nation, in which he issued a stern warning against "certain nations," notably France and the United Kingdom, cautioning them against using economic pressures to influence the policies of the new Spanish State.
 In his speech, Franco expressed his commitment to suppress the political factions that had been defeated in the civil war and to remain vigilant against what he described as "the Jewish spirit that allowed the alliance of big capital with Marxism."
 He also attributed the "martyrdom of Madrid" during the war to the actions of the defeated parties.

 In the afternoon, Franco attended a performance of the zarzuela "Doña Francisquita" at the Calderón Theater.
 Additionally, a bullfighting event was organized by the Provincial Council at Las Ventas, featuring renowned matadors such as Marcial Lalanda, Vicente Barrera, Domingo Ortega, Antonio Cañero, Pepe Amorós, Pepe Bienvenida, and "El Estudiante."